brentvollebregt/nitratine.net/posts/convert-py-to-exe.md

 ### When editing the PATH variable, I can only edit the variable
 Add a ';' to the end and then put in the folder location, then apply/save it.
 This input is like this because you are using an older version of Windows.

-### The exe does not work on another computer﻿
+### The exe does not work on another computer
 This may be an architecture issue.
 PyInstaller will create an executable with the architecture of the machine it was built with.
 You are most likely using a 64bit machine if you are asking this question to compile the .py; thus it will create a 64bit executable.
 As with any other programs, you cannot run 64bit on 32bit but you can run 32bit on 64bit.
-Thus I recommend using 32bit python or compiling on a 32bit machine so it will work on both architectures﻿.
+Thus I recommend using 32bit python or compiling on a 32bit machine so it will work on both architectures.

 ### My antivirus detected my exe as a virus
 This is your anti-virus vendors fault.
 Check out [this](https://github.com/pyinstaller/pyinstaller/issues/2501#issuecomment-286230354).